Yukhoi/Python_Analyseur-de-Protocoles-R-seau-Offline-/README.md

+# Analyseur de Protocoles Réseaux 'Offline'
-# this is a python program to analyser the protocoles of Internet.
+this is a python program to analyser the protocoles of Internet.
 To run the program, tape

 `python interface.py`